Biographies of librarians, information scientists, archivists and others in LIS and related fields.

 ODLIS: Online Dictionary for Library and Information Science

 Defines words and acronyms in the various specializations within LIS, along with the relevant vocabulary of publishing, printing, the book trade, graphic arts, book history, literature, bibliography, telecommunications, and computer science.
 Reflects North American practice.
-The print equivalent (Joan M. Reitz, Dictionary for Library and Information Science, 2004) is available in the Reference Library, call number 020.3 R278d.
+The print equivalent (Joan M. Reitz, Dictionary for Library and Information Science, 2004) is available in the Main Stacks, call number 020.3 R278d.

 Bookbinding and the Conservation of Books: A Dictionary of Descriptive Terminology

 Defines words related to book bindings and the tools and techniques for creating and repairing them.
-The print equivalent (Matt T. Roberts and Don Etherington, 1982) is available in the Main Stacks, call number Q.686.303 R543B.
+The print equivalent (Matt T. Roberts and Don Etherington, 1982) is available in the Main Stacks Govt.
+Documents, call number DOC.
+LC1.2:B64/3.

 Glossary [of Digital Curation]